School Group Tours / Field Trips

 Goal: Educate students about the ways the Civil War deeply affected the personal lives of men, women, children, communities, and southern industry.

 Docents and costumed interpreters lead students through a tour of Mabry-Hazen House to explore the material culture of Knoxville families and the customs and practices that dictated private life in a Victorian home.
-“General” Joseph Mabry’s role in the war and the unique culture and politics of East Tennessee illustrates the difficult choices and decisions taken by Southerners everywhere, providing insight into how diverse groups of Southerners lived, worked, and interacted with one another.
-As president of a local railroad, Mabry influenced the industrialization and technological developments of the region as well.
-Students also learn about the gender roles of women in nineteenth century America and the “cult of domesticity” that prescribed their behavior and beliefs.
+Students learn about the history and function of calling cards and create their own cards to take home.
+“General” Joseph Mabry’s role in the war and the unique culture and politics of East Tennessee illustrate the difficult choices and decisions taken by Southerners everywhere, providing insight into how diverse groups of Southerners lived, worked, and interacted with one another.
+As president of a local railroad, Mabry also influenced the region's industrialization and technological developments.
+Students learn about the gender roles of women in nineteenth-century America and the “cult of domesticity” that prescribed their behavior and beliefs.